LSSTDESC/qp/docs/advanced_usage/cookbook.md

 # Cookbook

-This is for instructions on how to do commonly needed things
+This is for instructions on how to do a few commonly performed operations

-Things to include:
-* should detailed conversion info be here? other option is to include it with the detailed parameterization information
+For example:
+* creating a qp ensemble from a scipy stats distribution (or instead include this as a parameterization)
+* sampling from a pdf
+* a conversion example
 * iterating over a qp ensemble
-* using plotnative and/or making your own plot of a pdf
+* plotting a specific pdf from an ensemble